harshitasao/website-3/content/en/blog/2023-05-01-april-update/index.md

 We feel blessed to have such a big community of users, contributors and integrators and so many are happy to talk about their experiences.
-In LAST_MONTH here are a couple of talks we would like to highlight.
+In April here are a couple of talks we would like to highlight.

 Here is a list of additional videos and topics we really enjoyed - please let us know if we missed anything of interest and we will make